Statistical Methods for Categorical and Time-to-Event Outcomes

-3. Conversion Between Odds Ratio (OR), Relative Risk (RR), and Hazard Ratio (HR)
+3.1 Conversion Between Odds Ratio and Risk Ratio

 • Scenario 1: Event rate (P) in the non-exposed group is known.